learn-co-students/CSS-Flexbox-Code-Along-online-web-sp-000/README.md

 ## Problem Statement
 Using CSS to create a website that looks good to as many users as possible can be a challenge.
-Your webpage may look great on the screen you designed it on, but open the page up on a small laptop, and suddenly the page content is squeezed, spilling over, or pushed out of place.
-Open that same page on a larger monitor and you might have a ton of empty space.
+Your webpage may look great on the screen you designed it on, but if you open the page up on a small laptop, suddenly the page content is squeezed, spilling over, or pushed out of place.
+If you open that same page on a larger monitor, you might see excess empty space.

-CSS, however, has some powerful solutions for this, and in this lesson, we will be discussing one of them: flexbox.
+However, CSS has some powerful solutions for this.
+In this lesson we will be discussing one of them: flexbox.

-Flexbox makes it possible to build page layouts that are dynamic.
+Flexbox makes it easier to build page layouts that are dynamic.
 As the designer of a web page, you can designate some parts of your page to automatically resize depending on window size, filling empty space in a way that you specify.
 It is also very useful for displaying columns or rows of items,